bvssvni/haskell-groups/README.md

 haskell-groups
 ==============

 Group oriented programming in Haskell.
+BSD license.
+For version log, view the individual files.

 To use this library, install ![Haskell Platform](http://www.haskell.org/platform/)